carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 > {: .solution}
 {: .challenge}

-## Taxonomic assignation of metagenomic reads
+## Taxonomic assignment of metagenomic reads

-As we have learned, taxonomic assignation can be attempted before the assembly process.
+As we have learned, taxonomic assignment can be attempted before the assembly process.
 In this case we would use FASTQ files as inputs, which would be `JP4D_R1.trim.fastq.gz` and `JP4D_R2.trim.fastq.gz`.
 And the outputs would be two files: the report `JP4D.report` and the kraken file `JP4D.kraken`.